suncoast-devs/handbook/lessons/cs-api-build/reading/03-part4.md

+---
-# Refactors
+title: Refactors
+---

 In this section we will refactor the code for these improvements:

 - Synchronous versus Asynchronous handling of requests.
 (Yes, our old friends async and await are coming back!)
 - Refactoring common code
 - Optimizing the `Update` method

 ## Common Code

 We have repeated the finding of a single `Game` in multiple places.
 So lets extract that to a single method:

 ```C#
 // Find a Game with the given id, return null if not found